Nostalgic Japan: Asakusa's Underground Shopping Street

-When you think of Asakusa, magnificent and crowded places such as Kaminarimon and Sensoji Temple immediately come to mind.
+When you think of Asakusa, magnificent places such as Kaminarimon and Sensoji Temple immediately come to mind.

-On a good day, Kaminarimon and Sensoji Temple shine scarlet amid the throngs of people.
-You can take beautiful pictures and experience some of Japan’s temple and shrine culture.
+On a good day, Kaminarimon and Sensoji Temple look brilliant among the crowds of visitors.
+You can take beautiful pictures and experience Japan’s temple and shrine culture.

 In contrast to the acclaim of these famous tourist attractions, however, there is a place that the sunlight doesn’t touch at all and has hardly any tourists.
 That doesn't stop it from being a little-known but interesting spot that many find fascinating though.